KaosesBanerlord/KaosesTweaks/KaosesTweaks/ReadMe.md

     - Removed a logging command thatr was report to cause a crash -0.1.4
     - Updated MCM to be translatable
+-0.1.5
+    - Updated and mage MCM a required mod removed soft dependency
+-

 ## Todo
 - test workshop model